sigsep/open-unmix-paper-joss/paper.md

 - Explain the story of music separation and how it got popular in research
 - list applications
 - Explain how and when deep neural network based music separation outperformed existing methods.
-- Now, there are also commercial systems based on machine learning were released _Audionamix XTRAX STEMS_ or _IZOTOPE RX 7_
+- Now, there are also commercial systems based on machine learning were released _Audionamix XTRAX STEMS_, _IZOTOPE RX 7_ or _AudioSourceRE_
 - In the open there are several source separation libraries that aimed to implement a bunch of methods

 ### openBlissart